 Remote teams live in an online world.
 Make sure your development team has tools that integrate well with your organization's communication system, and you'll lead them to optimal productivity.
 For example, if they need to jump between an IDE and then look at defect tracking software to clarify something, you'll have a lot of time wasted.
 They key is to streamline tools for a consistent process, no matter where an employee happens to be.

 Like many of the other tools we've discussed, Assembla integrates projects, code, and teams to increase productivity across distributed teams.
-It offers flexible workflow creation to fit your team’s development style, and as a scrum master, I've seen firsthand how each team needs its own workflow.
+It offers flexible workflow creation to fit your team’s development style, and as a scrum controller, I've seen firsthand how each team needs its own workflow.
 Even within the same company, teams need autonomy to develop their way.

 With Assembla, you track tasks with tickets and move them between projects.
 Each person can view their work in different fashions.
 If you prefer a Kanban, you can use the card wall or you could view the list.